-In many gyms the rowing machine, otherwise known as the ergometer, has turned into a dinosaur gathering dust in the corner, as gym goers pass it by opting for the treadmill or weight machine to reach their fitness goals.
-Little do they know that the rowing machine is actually a great tool in burning major calories and toning virtually every major muscle group in the body.
+In many gyms, the rowing machine, otherwise known as the ergometer, has turned into a dinosaur gathering dust in the corner, as gym goers pass it by opting for the treadmill or weight machine to reach their fitness goals.
+Little do they know that a rowing machine is an excellent tool in burning significant calories and toning virtually every major muscle group in the body.

-Have you been guilty of ignoring this amazing device?
+Have you been guilty of ignoring this fantastic device?
 Don’t worry.
 It’s understandable.
-Very few people really know how to use a rowing machine.
+Very few people know how to use a rowing machine.
 This can be intimidating and make you shy away from using it.

 After you are finished reading this article, you will be able to get on this wonder machine and use it properly to burn up to 600 calories per hour.
 Good luck getting those numbers from a treadmill!